HikingDev/darley-technologies-assessment/trading-specific-algorithms/binance-options-client/README.md

 Based on these requirements, Reqwest provides the best balance of performance and usability for our trading application, with direct Hyper as an alternative when maximum control is needed.

+Note:
+Futures and Vanilla Options APIs are not supported by https://github.com/binance/binance-spot-connector-rust But Since there are similarities, it can be leveraged for implementation considerations.